srepetsk/gw-style/_pages/btselem.md

 (Hebrew: בצלם‎, Iliterally "in the image of [God]")

 An independent non-profit, non-goovernmental organization which monitors and documents human rights violations against Palestinians and aims to "create a human rights culture in Israel".

+Also known as the Israeli Information Center for Human Rights in the Occupied Territories.